dc27/dirty_data_proj_david_c/readme.md

 - pull this repository
 - open the desired task directory in RStudio
+- navigate to the documentation and analysis directory
+- open the analysis file
 - either:
 - - run all chunks OR
 - - knit to html

+To view the analysis results:

+after pulling the repository, the analysis file: ____.html should be able to be viewed when opened in a web browser.

 The analysis for each task uses the clean data.
 The cleaning scripts should not need to be run but they are included for reference.